ska-sa/katcp-python/doc/tutorial.rst

 Using the high-level client API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The high level client API inspects a KATCP device server and present requests as method calls and sensors as objects.
+The high level client API inspects a KATCP device server and presents requests as method calls and sensors as objects.

 A high level client for the example server presented in the following section: ::